 As a professional licensed counslor, some of the clients I have worked with recently amidst the COVID-19 outbreak describe this feeling of maladjustment.
 The sudden onset and move from the corporate desk to a home office (or even for those who were already working from home but acquiring more family in proximity) are feeling the emotional lag setting in.
 That part of our “feeling” brain called the “amygdala” is where we live when we emotionally reason or ruminate, or when we simply “feel” and react emotionally.
 It is where we go when we grieve, when we are angry or upset.
 When activated, it consumes a lot of cortical real estate as well.
 It is also the fastest responding component of the brain to respond to threats to self.

-Going back to the emergency room protocol; doctors and nurses engage that front brain aspect.
+Going back to the emergency room protocol; doctors and nurses engage that front brain aspect routinely.
 They are aware and always focused as they are immersed in an “objective mode” of thinking, processing quickly through a situation, shining an intellectual focus on what is needed at the critical moment.
-When you stay front-brain that emotional part of the limbic system where the amygdala resides dims like a light.
-You can control (through a “managed focus” process) what part you are engaging at any time, but it requires the practice of awareness throughout the day.
+When you remain in those front-brain optics, the limbic system (the emotional part of the brain where the amygdala resides) dims like a light bulb.
+You can control (through a “managed focus” process) what part you are engaging at any time, but it requires the practice of oriented awareness throughout the day.
 Working from home is a time to explore the possibilities in you.
-Asking the following questions will help you jump start the process.
-This is the time to problem solve and analyze when met with the rapid onset of change of any kind.
-You may have already and inadvertently explored these before but if you haven’t then take stock, because we are still in the middle of the storm and change is something to embrace now more than ever.
+Asking the following questions will help you jump-start the process.
+This is a time to problem solve and analyze when met with the rapid onset of change and this can be applied to any kind of change event.
+You may have already and inadvertently explored these questions before but if you haven’t then take stock, because we are still in the middle of the storm and change is something to embrace now more than ever.
 Reflect and see if you can answer these:

 - What is needed for you to do the job right now most effectively and realistically?